 Once you’ve chosen your name, buy it.
 You’ve got three common paths:

-If you’re using GoDaddy and your plan supports multiple sites, the easiest route is to purchase the domain during site setup.
-Go to your GoDaddy product page, select Websites + Marketing > Manage, choose Edit Website, open Settings, and select Manage next to your domain.
-Choose Get a New Domain, complete the purchase, and connect it to your site.
+If you’re using a host-bundled website builder plan and your plan supports multiple sites, the easiest route is to purchase the domain during site setup from your account dashboard and connect it immediately.

 A screenshot of search results for test domain.com on GoDaddy.